After a 12h bus ride from Agra, I arrived in Varanasi, one of the cities that I wanted to see most in India, early in the morning.

 I decided to go back to the hotel because I was feeling a bit intrusive, like a typical Western tourist chasing them with a camera.
 Plus, I was very tired and starving, and really needed to eat something.

 The Sacred Ganges River

 After having breakfast and catching up with my emails, I decided to go for a walk on the riverbank.

-The Ganges River, which flows through India and Bangladesh, is worshiped as the goddess Ganga in Hinduism, and is considered the most sacred river by Hindus.
+The Ganges River, which flows through India and Bangladesh, is worshipped as the goddess Ganga in Hinduism and is considered the most sacred river by Hindus.
 Hindu people bathe in its water, pay homage to their ancestors and gods, offer flowers and rose petals, take water in clay pots for use in rituals, and also scatter the ashes of the dead on the river.

 Kailash, who introduced himself also as a burning man, told me that his family runs two different places by the river where the burning body ceremonies occur.